 However, network encryption is safe as token is safe.
 For increased security, we implemented TLS and digital certificates with full client authorization support which brings new set of challenges related to how this technology works.

 TLS / Certificate Challenge

-That creates a problem with dynamic IP's as if address changes, certificate has to be changed with updated IP which is not quite the best way to do it.
+That creates a problem with dynamic IP's as if the address changes, the certificate has to be changed with the updated IP which is not quite the best way to do it.

 To solve a problem, first we need to know how to configure a server certificate.
 There are two ways to do it.

 - use certificate CommonName as a server domain name

 - use certificate with SNI, SubjectAlternativeName which is a list of server virtual names